 Tropical Avocados 101

 Avocados: what’s not to love about them?
 Avocados are perfect on a sandwich, they’re the best friend to toast, you can improve any salad with diced avocado, or you just cut them up and eat them with a spoon!
-You might be surprised to learn that avocado is, in fact, a fruit — and like some of your other favorite fruits, there is more than one variety of avocado.
+You might be surprised to learn that they are, in fact, a fruit — and like some of your other favorite fruits, there is more than one variety of avocado.
 If you’re an avocado aficionado, Tropical Avocados are the perfect addition to a tasty, health-conscious diet!

 What is Tropical Avocado?